 - Tags group articles based on the general concepts that each article touches on.
 You can treat it like a concordance.

-If you're sticking around to read after dealing with all that sarcasm, I'm truly honored—thank you so much!
-If you gain something valuable after all the rambling about feelings, I'm honestly surprised—consider buying me some food via Venmo: @Zhijiang-Li.
+If you’re sticking around to read after dealing with this junk, I’m truly honored—thank you?!
+If you gain something valuable after all the rambling about feelings, I’m honestly surprised—consider buying me some food via Venmo: @Zhijiang-Li.

 Also, feel free to contact me!
 Or submit a bug on github.